itiligent/Guacamole-Installer/README.md

 4. Select optional console features: Quick Connect & History Recorded Storage UI integrations.
 5. Select the Guacamole front end: Nginx reverse proxy (HTTP or HTTPS) or use the native Guacamole interface on port 8080.
    - If you opt to install Nginx with self-signed TLS:
-     - New server & client browser certificates are saved to `$HOME/guac-setup/tls-certs/[date-time]`.
+     - New server & client browser certificates are saved to `$HOME/guac-setup/tls-certs/[date-time]/`.
      - Optionally follow on-screen instructions for client certificate import to avoid https browser warnings.

 ## Custom Installation Instructions

-⚙️ **To customize with the many available script options:**
+⚙️ **To customize the many available script options:**

 - Exit `1-setup.sh` at the first prompt.
 - All configurable script options are noted at the start of `1-setup.sh` under **Silent setup options**.
 Re-run the edited setup script after making your changes.
 (Re-run script locally, do not re-run the automatic install web link).
 - Certain combinations of the **Silent setup options** will allow for a fully unattended install supporting mass deployment or highly customized docker builds.

-**Other useful custom install notes:**
+**Other custom install notes:**
 - **Caution:** Re-running the auto-installer re-downloads the suite of scripts and this will overwrite all your script edits.
 You must therefore run 1-setup.sh LOCALLY after editing.
 If any other scripts are edited, their corresponding download links in the 1-setup.sh script must also be commented out.
-- Scripts are **automatically updated with your chosen installation settings at 1st install** to create a matched set for consistent future upgrades or feature additions.
-(Re-downloading from the auto install link will overwrite these updates.)
+- Upgrade scripts are **automatically customised with your specifc installation settings** for consistent future updates.
+(Re-downloading from the auto install link after install will overwrite all custom settings as above.)
 - Nginx reverse proxy is configured to default to at least TLS 1.2.
 For ancient systems, see commented sections of the `/etc/nginx/nginx.conf` file after install.
 - A daily MySQL backup job is automatically configured under the script owner's crontab.
-- **Security note:** The Quick Connect option brings some extra security implications, be aware of potential risks in your environment.
+- The Quick Connect option brings some extra security implications, be aware of potential risks in your environment.

-**Post-install hardening script options available:**
+**Post-install manual hardening options:**

 - `add-fail2ban.sh`: Adds a lockdown policy for Guacamole to guard against brute force password attacks.
 - `add-tls-guac-daemon.sh`: Wraps internal traffic between the guac server & guac application in TLS.